Generic name: neomycin [ nee-oh-MYE-sin ]

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-Proper Use of neomycin
+Proper use of neomycin

-Do not use neomycin in the eyes.
+Do not use this medicine in the eyes.